lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

 ### Narrative Summary

 1. In this lesson, you will learn about routing–the process by which a web application determines what content to show a user based on the current URL–as well as React Router–a popular tool for adding routing to React applications.
 2. Routing is powerful because it allows you to organize an application's views.
 By allowing you to display only what the user has specifically requested to see, routing enables rich, engaging, and clear user experiences.
+3. Walk through the basics of URL structure – protocol/domain/path.

-3. Walk the learner through the URL of the page displaying this exercise to drive the point home, eg. "Codeacdemy has lots of exercises, but you're currently looking at this one.
+4. Walk the learner through the URL of the page displaying this exercise to drive the point home, eg. "Codeacdemy has lots of exercises, but you're currently looking at this one.
 How did we decide which exercise to show you?", and then break down the URL.
 The content you see is determined by the URL that you're visiting.

-### Checkpoints Summary
-#### What is the purpose of these checkpoints?
 ### What would you like to have in the workspace for this exercise?
 Share your plan below.
+A diagram of URL structure – protocol/domain/path.

 <hr>